-Forming amongst the core law subjects, criminal law offers exciting opportunities to work in areas of human rights, international law, policy development as well as develop a practical understanding of prevalent issues of the death penalty, juvenile justice, cyber law, etc. As new avenues open up, establishing a Career in Law is no longer restricted in working in only courts of law but have expanded into human rights, social, medical aid organizations as well as multinational companies.
+Forming amongst the core law subjects, criminal law offers exciting opportunities to work in areas of human rights, international law, and policy development as well as develop a practical understanding of prevalent issues of the death penalty, juvenile justice, cyber law, etc. As new avenues open up, establishing a Career in Law is no longer restricted to working in only courts of law but has expanded into human rights, social, and medical aid organizations as well as multinational companies.
 Read on to know more.

 This Blog Includes:

 - Some other Job Roles for Criminal Lawyer

 - Top Colleges to Pursue a Career as a Criminal Lawyer